geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 We should be able to compare it perfectly, right?
 Like gradient accumulation, if you're not using Batstorm, it should be exactly equal, except for numeric instability.

 ##### **Chenyu** [[00:04:13](https://www.youtube.com/watch?v=_mJIF112c5k&t=253)]
 Yes.
 So for very small tests, it all works.
 Very weird.
 So any, any smaller tests, it's going to be a little bit of a challenge.
-I mean, you can 의�hairin this just to be I mean, you can extend the line so I guess you can just let them be around어왓ável in kind of match.
+I mean, you can �hairin this just to be I mean, you can extend the line so I guess you can just let them be aroundável in kind of match.
 That's why it's very weird.
 But anyway, I I updated the backward behavior to use a sign.
 That's the.
 Meep.
 So that's one.

 ##### **Geohot** [[00:04:46](https://www.youtube.com/watch?v=_mJIF112c5k&t=286)]
 When you're testing it without the accumulation, are you just setting the accumulation to one, or are you testing a totally different code path?
 Because it could be something like this.